 - Your way and tone of communication impacts your relations with the co-workers.
 A healthy communication contributes to a positive office environment.

 - In assigning work and getting it done, you may have to tackle different people in different ways.
 Also, you will need to be clear about what work needs to be done by them and in how much time.

 - The right use of words is essential.
 Strictly, no personal comments should be made.
 During meetings too, discussions should be related to work, and not people.

 - If you are given the responsibility of conveying a management decision to the employees or your team members, you should be precise and leave no scope for doubt in their minds.
 You should be clear in the communication and also be ready to solve their queries.

 - Any communication involving a party outside office has to be handled carefully, as it can affect the impression of your organization or the business as a whole.

-- You may need to be extra-polite when dealing with clients, listen to their concerns, and show the preparedness to address them.
-You should be ready to listen to their complaints about your organization and keep your calm while doing so.
+- You should be be extra-polite when dealing with clients, and show the preparedness to address them.
+You should be ready to calmly listen to their complaints about your organization.

 - It should be remembered that you are communicating on behalf of your organization and that you should reflect the ethics and culture of your business.